 A similar bowl dated to 1st year of Deyou (德祐元年) (A.D 1275) was excaved from a grave in Lisui

-Different form of dishes which come in different sizes ranging from 12 to 22 cm
+Different form of dishes in sizes ranging from 12 to 22 cm

 |Such bowl with cover was introduced in Late Southern Song and continued to be produced during the Yuan period|